 LASER TATTOO REMOVAL | REMOVE UNWANTED INK

-One in four Americans you more than likely has a tattoo.
+One in four Americans has a tattoo.
 Unfortunately, many of them regret their decision and turn to laser tattoo removal for help.
 Laser tattoo removal is the golden standard for removing or lightening unwanted ink.
-This method features advancements in laser technology, such as the Piqo4 laser,that make the overall process of removing a tattoo faster and less painful than before.other.
+New advancements in laser technology, such as the Piqo4 laser, make the overall process of removing a tattoo faster and less painful than ever before.

 Benefits of Laser Tattoo Removal